sage-code/maj/README.md

 ## Grammar

-You can learn most frequent Maj words organized by grammatical category:
+You can learn more Maj elements organized by word category:

 * [Prepositions](preposition.md)
 * [Nouns](nouns.md)